 The Main Quarry Sump 1 dewatering pump and associated current totalizers is designated DN1.
 Off-site quarry discharge is monitored using a flow meter installed on the discharge line since January 2017.
+It is noted that the flow meter was upgraded in early 2023.
 The flow meter and the totalizers are downloaded monthly, when accessible.
 Quarry sump locations and the flow meter location are shown on Figure 2A.